RoundTower-io/vagrant_serverspec/README.md

 A simple vagrant configuration demonstrating the use of ServerSpec

 # Overview
 This demonstrates the concept of Test-Driven Infrastructure.
+It does this by bringing up a vagrant box that has the ServerSpect test harness as part of the startup process.

 The Vagrantfile contains a call to the serverspec plugin.
 To quote the documentation, ServerSpec:
 ```